robert-kisteleki/netiscope/README.md

   * IMAP (143/TCP)
   * NTP (123/UDP)

+### 6. DNS over HTTPS (DoH)

+In this check a series of name lookups are tried against a number of DoH providers.
+The list of DoH providers is defined in the [doh] section of the configuration file.
+Similary as with other DNS checks, the list of names to look up is defined in the [dns] section and the results are matched against a known-good list of potential responses (see CIDR list).

 ### X. Future checks

 The checks could also include:
   * (TODO, possible) Wifi signal/noise/channel/rate/packet loss/...
-  * (TODO, possible) Check of DoT (DNS over TLS) or DoH (DNS over HTTPS) or DNSSEC validation are available and working
+  * (TODO, possible) Check of DoT (DNS over TLS) or DNSSEC validation are available and working
   * (TODO) Traceroute to root DNS servers and local/open resolvers, others
   * (TODO, possible) Traceroute to known targets (M-Lab, RIPE Atlas anchors, ...)
   * (TODO, possible) Detect presence of a captive portal